colonelpanic8/okcupyd/README.md

 `u.visit('foxylady899')` or `u.visit(profile_list[0])`
 The argument passed to `visit` can either be a string username or a Profile object.
 Note that this will cause you to show up in that user's visitors list, unless you've turned on invisible browsing.
-One you have visited a profile, you should have access to just about every piece of information that is also available on the website.
+Once you have visited a profile, you should have access to just about every piece of information that is also available on the website.
 You can check out the docstrings and source code of the Profile class in pyokc.py to get a better idea of what is available to you.